 Taylor earned the nickname "Fragile Fred."
 He only played 16 games in a season twice over his career.
 But when the American football player was on the field, man, he was electric and certainly got paid for it.

-According to Spotrac, Taylor earned nearly $41 million in his career with the Jags and New England Patriots, including a hefty signing bonus with each contract.
+According to Spotrac, Taylor earned nearly $41 million in his career with the Jags and Tom Brady's New England Patriots, including a hefty signing bonus with each contract.

-Taylor, the cousin of former NFL wide receiver Santonio Holmes who paved the way for Maurice Jones-Drew’s success, finished his career with 11,695 rushing yards and 66 touchdowns.
-He eclipsed the 1,000-yard mark seven times in his career, but only received one Pro Bowl and one Second-Team All-Pro selection back in 2007.
+Taylor, the cousin of former NFL wide receiver Santonio Holmes who paved the way for Maurice Jones-Drew's success, finished his career with 11,695 rushing yards and 66 touchdowns.
+He eclipsed the 1,000-yard mark seven times in his career, but he only received one Pro Bowl and one Second-Team All-Pro selection back in 2007.
 While MJD was able to pick up Taylor's mantle in Florida, the Jags legend also paved the way for Adrian Peterson and other powerful rushers.

 Fred Taylor Lost Millions in a Scam